tancou/guacenc/README.md

 # Guacenc

-Based and forked from bytepen's work.
+Based and forked on bytepen's work.
 Thanks to him.

 Original code source can be found here https://gitlab.com/bytepen/dockerfiles/guacenc